 Imagine a one-to-one on the internet.
 It’s like talking to someone at a well-visited party: Everyone can hear you talking.
 So, both of you go to an empty and bugproof room.
 This is comparable to an end-to-end encrypted conversation.
 Since you can see your dialog partner, you can be sure that you really talk to him or her.
 On the internet, this is more difficult.

 To ensure authenticity, all involved devices must be identifiable.
 There must be some kind of proof on each device, so you can check that this is your chat partner’s device.
 The way this is technically implemented varies depending on the encryption algorithm, however, the concept and result mostly remain the same.
 I would like to explain this based on chat systems which support multiple clients (like XMPP with OMEMO or Matrix with Olm), since these systems are popular among the privacy community.

 Every device has its own key pair used for encryption: a public key and a private key.
-Encryption algorithms which don’t support perfect forward secrecy (PFS) directly use these keys for encryption and decryption, while modern encryption algorithms with PFS support use a more complex system for these tasks.
+Encryption algorithms which don’t support forward secrecy (FS) directly use these keys for encryption and decryption, while modern encryption algorithms with FS support use a more complex system for these tasks.

 Whatever encryption algorithm your chat client uses, it is likely that it shows you one or more so-called fingerprints which are based on your key pairs.
 They are comparable with your own physical fingerprints: They are unique and distinct.
 They allow you to identify a certain device.